 Highland Dance competitions are an Oban Games highlight

 Enjoy the spectacle of the finest local, national and international Highland dancers delivering an exciting day of dance competition.

-Competitors - application forms and Rules are on the Competitors tab below.
+Competitors - application forms are on the Competitors tab below.

+Highland Dance competitions are an Oban Games highlight